PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

   overview to everyone), followed by more details if needed.
 - Explicitly numbering or naming these issues/suggestions (this facilitates future references to them in comments between authors and reviewers).
-- Actively participating in the discussion between authors and reviewers.
+- Actively participating in the discussions.
 - Kindly pinging authors for updates or for a timeline if no status or answer.
 - Staying polite and professional.
 - Tagging artifact evaluation chairs if any question or if something need to be